 Installation of solenoid valves

-Before starting the installation, it is important to verify that the solenoid valve is suitable and safe for the desired application.
+Before starting the installation, it is important to verify that the solenoid valve is suitable and safe for the desired application by carefully reading the user manual and safety instructions associated with the brand and type of valve.
 Check the valve properties on the type label and verify if the specifications match with the requirements of the application.
 The image below shows an example of type labels with an explanation of the various parameters.

 - Make sure that the circuit is not under pressure and that the system is cooled down before proceeding.